October 16, 2020

-We’ve seen this strategy become the centerpiece of a wide range of use cases, including Mobile Unified Communications, work-from-home, remote worker, teleworker, telecommuting, and business continuity programs.
+We’ve seen this strategy become the centerpiece of a wide range of use cases for a distributed workforce, including Mobile Unified Communications, mobile workforce communications, and programs for remote working, work from home, telecommuting and business continuity.

 As recent research from Nemertes indicated, the most popular and effective way to achieve Mobile UC is to integrate mobile phones natively into the UC platform.
 That means users can operate business calling features using the native interfaces of their phones, without using the unpopular UC clients that used to be required for Mobile UC.

 Also, today’s Mobile First technology means the IT department has direct control over mobile voice and text communications.
 The IT team can route calls to cut costs, integrate mobile communications with collaboration applications and achieve other efficiencies for seamless communications.